About Summerfield Town

 Criminal Records

-The criminal records system in Guilford County encompasses various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
-The Guilford County Sheriff's Office and local police departments maintain these records, while the North Carolina Bureau of Investigation provides additional resources for background checks.
-Residents can request criminal background checks through the North Carolina State Bureau of Investigation, which provides comprehensive reports on an individual's criminal history.
+The criminal records system in Guilford County covers various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
+The Guilford County Sheriff's Office and local police departments maintain these records, while the North Carolina State Bureau of Investigation provides additional resources for background checks.
+Residents can request criminal background checks through the North Carolina State Bureau of Investigation, which provides reports on an individual's criminal history.

 The sex offender registry is publicly accessible, allowing residents to search for offenders residing in their area.
 The criminal records system ensures transparency and public safety by making these records available under the North Carolina Public Records Law.